A dead mall

-TL- The empty main corridor shows its age.
-TR- One of the disused entranceways.
-BL- One of the Memorial Parkway facing entrances.
-BR- A doorway and sconce leading to a long closed and forgotten restaurant.
+1- The empty main corridor shows its age.
+2- One of the disused entranceways.
+3- One of the Memorial Parkway facing entrances.
+4- A doorway and sconce leading to a long closed and forgotten restaurant.

 The Heart of Huntsville Mall was built just to the west of downtown Huntsville on the Parkway, which, at that time, existed as a bypass of the small city.
-As far as I can surmise, from advertisements appearing in the Huntsville Times dated around its opening, the complex was comprised of four separate buildings with an M&J Supermarket as the northern anchor, Sears, Roebuck and Company on the south end, a building with only small shops on the east, and more small shops in addition to Woolworth on the west.
+As far as I can surmise from advertisements appearing in the Huntsville Times dated around its opening, the complex was comprised of four separate buildings.
+An M&J Supermarket served as the northern anchor, Sears, Roebuck and Company was on the south end, with a building with only small shops on the east, and more small shops in addition to Woolworth on the west.
 The main corridor ran roughly north to south.
-From those same adverts, renderings show that the mall may have opened as an open-air facility, though I have never seen any information confirming this.
+From those same ads, renderings show that the mall may have opened as an open-air facility.

 Woolworth had been a fixture in the densely developed commercial district of downtown for decades and its leaving for the mall on the outskirts of town marked a milestone in Huntsville's burgeoning suburbanization.
-If the place ever were open air, I would guess that sometime in the seventies or eighties was it was enclosed.
+By my best estimates, it was most likely enclosed sometime in the late seventies or early eighties.
 But this and other improvements would not save it from the 1984 opening of CBL's behemoth, Madison Square Mall, so large and powerful that it was locally dubbed the Supermall.
 Heart of Huntsville went into an almost immediate decline, not unlike its neighbor The Mall just a few miles to the north.

-TL- One of the mall's rear entrances.
-TR- Please lease me.
+1- One of the mall's rear entrances.
+2- Please lease me.
 Anyone?
 Anyone...
-BL- Clean, well lit and empty.
-BR- One of the numerous empty storefronts.
+3- Clean, well-lit and empty.
+4- One of the numerous empty storefronts.

 When I moved to Huntsville in 1990, the Heart of Huntsville Mall was still doing well enough.
 Much better, in fact, than The Mall.
 Its owners had recently changed the renovated facility's name to The Marketsquare at Heart of Huntsville in an attempt to rebrand it as a discount oriented center.
 Woolworth was still in operation while Burlington Coat Factory occupied Sears' old 43,000 square foot space following the latter's departure for Madison Square.
 A Gold's Gym was doing rather brisk business in the north anchor position.
 After M&J's exit, Huntsville would not see another full size supermarket in its central business district until 2013.

-TL- The exterior of the Gold's Gym, originally an M&J Supermarket.
-TR- The name of whatever store used to be located here is gone, but the rest of the sign remains.
+1- The exterior of the Gold's Gym, originally an M&J Supermarket.
+2- The name of whatever store used to be located here is gone, but the rest of the sign remains.
 Abandoned.
-BL- Banners like this used to hang all over the mall, attempting to lend the interior a bright, colorful and spring-like feel.
+3- Banners like this used to hang all over the mall, attempting to lend the interior a bright, colorful and spring-like feel.
 Today, this marker hangs all alone.
-BR- Behind these windows and white-washed walls used to be the Woolworth, the Heart of Huntsville Mall's longest continuously operating original anchor.
+4- Behind these windows and white-washed walls used to be the Woolworth, the Heart of Huntsville Mall's longest continuously operating original anchor.

 I used to shop at the old Woolworth although my mother never did as they had no fabric section.
 The entire staff was friendly, helpful and probably eligible for social security.
 I recall never seeing anything on the shelves that had any national name brand attachment or recognition.
 The interior wasn't very large, but areas devoid of merchandise made the place seem a bit larger than it actually was.
 There was a somewhat pleasant coffee shop and diner on the north side of the store toward the mall entrance that absolutely reeked of stale brew and scalding lard.
 I don't think I ever had the pleasure of tasting their cuisine, however.
 The vintage five and dime wasn't there for very long after my initial visit and closed well before the rest of the venerable chain folded.

-L- EXIT.
-M- The mall's exterior walkway and individual entrances.
-R- Comfortable, ergonomic seating was available throughout the concourse.
+1- EXIT.
+2- The mall's exterior walkway and individual entrances.
+3- Comfortable, ergonomic seating was available throughout the concourse.

-TL- All but one of the globe lights in this stretch were still illuminated.
-TR- The small trim windows let in a limited amount of natural light.
-BL- Zig-zagging corridors leading to the exit.
-BR- A man-hole in a mall floor.
+1- All but one of the globe lights in this stretch were still illuminated.
+2- The small trim windows let in a limited amount of natural light.
+3- Zig-zagging corridors leading to the exit.
+4- A manhole in a mall floor.
 How avant-garde.

-TL- Parnell's label where an old-timey Sears nameplate once hung.
-TR- Where the southern anchor abuts the enclosed portion.
-BL- The mall entrance of Sears first, then Burlington, and finally Parnell's.
-When this photo was taken, it hadn't been open for years.
-BR- When Parnell's moved in, they didn't even bother taking the Burlington label off of the doors.
+1- Parnell's label where an old-timey Sears nameplate once hung.
+2- Where the southern anchor abuts the enclosed portion.
+3- The mall entrance of Sears first, then Burlington, and finally Parnell's.
+When this photo was taken, the doors hadn't been open for years.
+4- When Parnell's moved in, they didn't even bother taking the Burlington label off of the doors.

 1- The Heart of Huntsville Mall had to have had the shiniest sidewalks ever.
-R- Huntsville's a high-tech city, but I don't think anyone has mastered a practical way to hover yet.
+2- Huntsville's a high-tech city, but I don't think anyone has mastered a practical way to hover yet.

-TL- I reckon the fenced off area was for mall events that haven't taken place in years.
-TR- The ceiling here shows evidence of the mall's deteriorating condition.
-BL- The Heart of Huntsville Mall's northeastern entrance facing downtown.
+1- I reckon the fenced off area was for mall events that haven't taken place in years.
+2- The ceiling here shows evidence of the mall's deteriorating condition.
+3- The Heart of Huntsville Mall's northeastern entrance facing downtown.
 Though basic, the entranceways were always large, airy and fairly inviting.
-BR- Underneath the eve covering one of the exterior walkways.
+4- Underneath the eve covering one of the exterior walkways.
 Though in need of a new coat of paint and maybe some rust protection, this feature, as well as the rest of the mall, was still in fair structural condition.